-- Bring this book to review and write notes in, as needed. - If you use a continuous positive airway pressure (CPAP) or bilevel positive airway pressure (BiPAP) device at home, bring it along with a copy of your settings. - Bring a list of your medications and allergies. - Bring your insurance cards. - If you have a living will, advance directives, or durable power of attorney, bring a copy to be placed in your chart. - Bring loose, comfortable clothing to wear when you leave the hospital. - Hospital gowns and nonskid slippers will be provided. - If you use a walker or cane, please bring it.
-Make sure that your name is fully visible on it.
+- If you use a CPAP or BiPAP device at home, bring it along with a copy of your settings. - Bring a list of your medications and allergies. - Bring insurance cards. - If you have a living will, advance directives, or durable power of attorney, bring a copy to be placed in your chart. - Bring loose, comfortable clothing to wear. - Hospital gowns will be provided as well as nonskid slippers.

+• Personal items:

-- Bring only inhalers as instructed, not your other medications.
-Your regular daily medications will be ordered by your surgeon and given by the nursing staff as directed during your hospital stay. - Personal items: - Bring your toothpaste, toothbrush, and lip balm. - Bring any special soaps, shampoo, or lotions you use at home. - Bring books, magazines, DVDs, crossword puzzles, or similar things to keep busy. - Bring your own pillow if you prefer.
-Please use a colored case so the hospital staff knows it is your pillow. - Bring an extra long cell phone charger. - Do not bring any valuables or medications. - Remove all jewelry, including wedding bands and body piercings.
+- " Bring your toothpaste, toothbrush, and lip balm. - " Bring any special soaps, shampoo, or lotions that you use at home. - " Bring books, magazines, DVDs, crossword puzzles, etc. - " Bring your own pillow if you prefer.
+Please use a colored case so the hospital staff knows it is your pillow. - Bring an extra-long cell phone charger. - Do not bring any valuables or medications. - Remove all jewelry, including wedding bands and body piercings.